 In this article, we will cover why allowing your teen to wear makeup at a younger age isn’t necessary a bad thing.
 In fact, it actually does help combat depression for some individuals.
-Before you decide to put your foot down and decide to deliver a definite “no”, take some time to talk to your teen about what they are feeling.
+Before you decide to put your foot down, and decide to deliver a definite “no,” take some time to talk to your teen.
+Try to understand what they are feeling.
 They just might have something important to say.

 Makeup gives individuals a sense of self-control and empowerment.

 One of the factors that contributes to the vast number of teenagers suffering from depression and anxiety is that they feel as if their life is beyond their ability to control.
 Depression is a condition that is characterized by a severe lack of motivation.
 Although motivation is a complex thing, it is obvious that without an ability to control her own life, your daughter will feel severely demotivated.

 If someone can directly control something in their life, they can begin to be more motivated to actually do so.
 Makeup enables teens to control their appearance.
 Makeup—as trivial as it may sometimes seem—is something that can inspire a sense of self-control and empowerment.
 For teenagers suffering from depression, wearing makeup can indeed make a big difference.

 A lack of control can also worsen symptoms of anxiety.
 Things such as the death of a loved one, trouble in school or finding a job, and not knowing what other people may think of them are all things that can increase the severity of anxiety someone experiences.
 These things, largely, might be beyond your own free will.
 But the way in which your teen styles their hair, wears makeup, or decides to dress is something that remains entirely in their hands.